Breast Reduction or Breast Lift?

 The primary purpose of a breast reduction is to make a woman's breasts smaller.
 In doing so, most techniques also lift the breast while also elevating and reducing the size of the areola.
 Contrary to what most patients think, the nipple and areola are almost always left attached to the breast so sensation can be preserved as is the ability to breast-feed.
 How much smaller a breast gets depends on the wishes of the patient as well as their overall size.
-As a general role, for a breast reduction to be paid for by a health insurance company, about 500 grams of tissue need to be removed per breast.
-In rough volume terms, this is about 16 ounces, which is a substantial amount in most women.
-Since so much mass is removed, many women experience improvement in symptoms related to large breasts such as back, neck, and shoulder pain.
+After removal of the excess breast tissue, many women experience improvement in symptoms related to large breasts such as back, neck, and shoulder pain.
 Likewise, athletic activities are easy and clothing can fit better.

 Breast reductions almost uniformly require incisions around the areola and down the front of the breast; frequently, there is also an incision in the fold underneath the breast, which is known as the "anchor" incision.
 In some cases, liposuction is used.